howsoai/platform-installation-examples/application-tls-termination/README.md

 ### Some extra background

-[Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) act as a reverse proxy to access services runing in a Kubernetes cluster.
+[Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) act as a reverse proxy to access services running in a Kubernetes cluster.
 Howso Platform relies on the Ingress controller to route incoming traffic to its service.
 Ingress controllers are typically configured by Ingress objects, which layout the traffic routing rules.
 The Howso Platform Helm chart will create these objects when it is installed.

 > Note: The approach to configuring Ingress Controllers is changing in Kubernetes, with the Ingress object type being frozen, in favor of the [Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/).
 Support for the Gateway API is increasing, but it is still less common.
 Howso Platform does not yet support the Gateway API.

-With many implementations of Ingress controller, with a varietey of different features, the Ingress object has not managed to provide a consistent approach outside of the basic routing features.
+With many implementations of Ingress controller, with a variety of different features, the Ingress object has not managed to provide a consistent approach outside of the basic routing features.
 As a result, many Ingress controllers have their own CRD types, which are more flexible, and can handle more complex routing rules.
 It is also common for Ingress Controllers to have a large number of bespoke annotations that can be used against the built in Ingress object.

 As a result, the Howso Platform Helm chart is not able to switch on 'Ingress to application' TLS universally for all Ingress controllers.
 There are a couple (contour & nginx) that will work just by using the `podTLS.enabled` value, but for most, the Ingress object will need to be disabled, and appropriate Ingress rules created manually.